Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 Know More About Chest and Triceps Muscles

-The chest muscle is also known as the pectoralis muscle, and mainly divided into the upper and the lower sections.
+The chest muscle is also known as the pectoralis muscle and is mainly divided into the upper and the lower sections.

-Itโs important to train the chest with a variety of exercises to develop the upper chest and lower chest, the outside and inner pectorals.
+It’s important to train the chest with various exercises to develop the upper chest and lower chest, as well as the outside and inner pectorals.

 It consists of 3 parts: the medial, the lateral head, and the long head.

-It begins just below the socket of the shoulder blade and at two distinct areas of the humerus.
-Furthermore, itโs essential to focus on and work the three tricep head muscles for maximum gains.
+It begins just below the shoulder blade socket and at two distinct areas of the humerus.
+Furthermore, focusing on and working the three tricep head muscles is essential for maximum gains.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator